pixelatedseraph/pixelatedseraph/README.md

 ### greetings, stranger.
-it seems like you’ve wandered into my digital notebook —
+it seems you’ve wandered into my digital notebook —
 a collection of ideas, thoughts, and messy code that somehow *works*.
 where logic meets hardware, and late-night curiosities turn into cli tools.